Azure/azure-quickstart-templates/201-logic-app-veter-pipeline/README.md

 ## Prerequisites ##

-In order to properly deploy this ARM template, you need to first create a function app/container and provide the name of that function app in the parameters.
+In order to properly deploy this ARM template, you need to first create an Azure Function app and provide its name in the parameters.
-Create an Azure Functions container - https://portal.azure.com/#create/Microsoft.FunctionApp
+Create an Azure Function App - https://portal.azure.com/#create/Microsoft.FunctionApp

 ## Deployment steps

 You can click the "deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo.
+Note: The Logic App and the Azure Function App need to be deployed in the same resource group.

 ## Usage